pypa/pipx/README.md

 pipx inject ipython matplotlib
 ```

-You can inject multiple packages by adding them all to the command line,
+You can inject multiple packages by specifying them all on the command line,
 or by listing them in a text file, with one package per line,
 or a combination.
 For example: